shelbyandersen/donut-shop/README.md

 - Resource-driven API development

-1. "/api/resources" returns a collection of resources.
+1. GET "/api/resources" returns a collection of resources.
-2.
+2. GET "/api/resources:id" returns a single resource
+3. POST "/api/resources" allows the user to create a new resource